-Strengthen your training and facilitating skills to design and deliver intercultural and diversity workshops.
-Create participant-centered sessions that engage and inspire learning.
-Practice how to assess needs for your group, and develop appropriate learning objectives and evaluation tools.
-Collect strategies for creating safety and curiosity around sensitive issues.
+Strengthen your training and facilitation skills to design and deliver diversity, inclusion and intercultural workshops.
+Learn techniques for creating equity focused, participant-centered sessions that engage and inspire learning.
+Gain hands-on practice assessing needs for your group, and develop appropriate learning objectives and evaluation tools.
+Acquire strategies and approaches for creating safety and curiosity around challenging issues.

-This course has been designed especially for UBC Certificate in Intercultural Studies participants and graduates who have prior training or facilitating experience and want to conduct their own intercultural sessions.
+This course is designed especially for UBC Certificate in Intercultural Studies, Diversity and Inclusion participants and graduates who want to enhance their own intercultural workshops and sessions.

 - lead diversity training in your workplace